 Introduction

-Africa Hall, Addis Ababa, African Summit Conference of the Heads of States, May 1963.
+Africa Hall, Addis Ababa, African Summit Conference of the Heads of States, May 21, 1963.
 The Organization of African Unity (OAU) was in the making.
-Kenyan politician Ajuma Oginga-Odinga, speaking as representative of the African National Liberation Movements in Non-Independent Territories, introduced their joint memorandum mentioning refugees to the assembled Heads of States on May 21, 1963.
-The OAU’s Charter was signed four days later, on the 25th of May.
+Kenyan politician Ajuma Oginga-Odinga, speaking as the representative of the African National Liberation Movements in Non-Independent Territories, introduced their joint memorandum concerning refugees to the assembled Heads of State.
+The OAU’s Charter was signed four days later, on May 25.
 Thus, even before the organization had constituted itself, Mr. Oginga-Odinga put refugee manpower on the agenda.
 The liberation movements noted:

 Shortage of manpower is a most serious handicap in the liberation movement and in the struggle against neo-colonialism both in the independent and non-independent countries.
 Training institutes for administration, military personnel and diplomatic services as well as schools for the refugees’ children are most desperately needed.
 We propose that every university, training institute or academy in Africa should also be re-quested to set aside at least 100 places every year for youths from the non-independent territories.

-The liberation movements had agreed on the importance of education and skills training to develop the manpower on which future liberated states could rely; to support the freedom struggle was to support education.
-They wanted to make sure that the OAU was aware of this link from its inception – and they were heard.
+The liberation movements agreed on the importance of education and skills training to develop the manpower on which future liberated states could rely.
+To support the freedom struggle was to support education.
+They wanted to ensure that the OAU was aware of this link from its inception and that they were heard.
 Among the resolutions adopted by the first conference of independent African Heads of State and Government was the commitment to “grant scholarships, educational facilities and possibilities of employment in African government services to refugees from South Africa.”

-Fast forward a year and a half to the opening of the Third Session of the OAU’s Commission on the Problem of Refugees in Africa, held in Kampala, Uganda.
-On the morning of November 16, 1964, then Ugandan Prime Minister, Milton Obote, reminded the assembled delegates:
+A year and a half later, at the opening of the Third Session of the OAU’s Commission on the Problem of Refugees in Africa, held in Kampala, Uganda, on the morning of November 16, 1964, Ugandan Prime Minister, Milton Obote, reminded the assembled delegates:

 You are all distinguished men and … you have already examined the great human resources which the whole of Africa is losing in these refugees at a time when Africa needs all the able people she can get.
 Every refugee is lost in the efforts to stabilise societies in Africa and to build a strong economy.
 Every refugee child is automatically denied opportunity to develop that mental power which we already lack today and which we cannot hope to have in sufficient number unless we give opportunity to all available material.
 Again, we cannot forget the fact of the strength of the individual African.

-With his statement Milton Obote framed education as a boost to development, one that would be lost if the displaced were not included.
-Speaking to the delegates of the OAU Commission tasked with drawing up ideas for how to respond to the humanitarian and political challenges of refugees on the continent, he framed his elaboration not in national, but in continental terms.
+With his statement, Milton Obote framed education as a boost to development, one that would be lost if the displaced were not included.
+By speaking to the delegates of the OAU Commission, who were tasked with drawing up ideas for how to respond to the humanitarian and political challenges of refugees on the continent, he framed his appeal not in national but in continental terms.